newmarwegner/auditdatabase/README.md

-# Audit tables postgres and register sync with portal
+# Audit tables postgres and register sync
 Script to be use on refresh materialized views.

 ## Steps to execute: